2024 Philadelphia Eagles season

 The 2024 season was the Philadelphia Eagles' 92nd in the National Football League (NFL) and their fourth under head coach Nick Sirianni.
-The Eagles won their second Super Bowl title and first since 2017, defeating the two-time defending champion Kansas City Chiefs 40–22, in Super Bowl LIX.
+The Eagles won their fifth league championship and first since 2017, defeating the two-time defending champion Kansas City Chiefs 40–22, in Super Bowl LIX.
 With this victory, the Eagles became the only franchise in NFL history to win multiple Super Bowls against defending Super Bowl champions, having previously done so seven years earlier.
-Philadelphia also became the only NFL franchise to avenge a Super Bowl loss against multiple franchises, defeating the Patriots and Chiefs in Super Bowls LII and LIX after losing to them in XXXIX and LVII, respectively.
+Philadelphia also became the only NFL franchise to avenge a Super Bowl loss against multiple franchises, defeating the Patriots and Chiefs in Super Bowls LII and LIX after losing to them in Super Bowls XXXIX and LVII, respectively.

 In the offseason, two longtime Eagles players, center Jason Kelce and defensive tackle Fletcher Cox, announced their retirements.
 This season was highlighted by the spectacular play of the newly acquired Saquon Barkley, who became the ninth running back in NFL history to reach 2,000 yards.
 Despite a turnover-plagued 2–2 start which included a stunning home loss to the Atlanta Falcons and a 33–16 drubbing at the Tampa Bay Buccaneers, the Eagles rebounded to win 16 of their final 17 games.
 With their Week 14 win over the Carolina Panthers, along with losses by the Falcons and Arizona Cardinals that same day, the Eagles clinched a playoff berth for the fourth straight year and seventh time in the last 8 seasons.
 With a Week 15 win over their instate rival Pittsburgh Steelers, the Eagles also improved on their 11–6 record from the previous season and won ten consecutive games for the first time in franchise history.
 In Week 17, the Eagles clinched the NFC East and with that win, swept the Dallas Cowboys for the first time since 2011.
 With their Week 18 win over the New York Giants, the Eagles finished 14–3 for the second time in three seasons.